TULiberalArts/Asian-and-Middle-Eastern-Languages-and-Studies/pages/undergradaute.md

  - [Minor in Chinese](http://bulletin.temple.edu/undergraduate/liberal-arts/chinese/minor-chinese/)
  - [Minor in Japanese](http://bulletin.temple.edu/undergraduate/liberal-arts/japanese/minor-japanese/)

 Our certificate programs are designed to enhance career opportunities in the public, private and nonprofit sectors.
-Certificates require completion of six skill-based courses, beginning with basic language studies for the true beginner.
+Certificates require completion of six skill-based courses, starting with basic language studies for the true beginner.

  - [Certificate of Specialization in Arabic](http://bulletin.temple.edu/undergraduate/liberal-arts/arabic/certificate-specialization-arabic/)
  - [Certificate of Specialization in Chinese](http://bulletin.temple.edu/undergraduate/liberal-arts/chinese/certificate-specialization-chinese/)
  - [Certificate of Specialization in Japanese](http://bulletin.temple.edu/undergraduate/liberal-arts/japanese/certificate-specialization-japanese/)
  - [Certificate in Asian Business and Society](http://bulletin.temple.edu/undergraduate/liberal-arts/asian-studies/asian-business-society-certificate/)

-If you are interested in taking a course as a non-matriculated student, please contact the [Office of Continuing Education](http://www.temple.edu/academics/continuing-education)
+If you are interested in taking a course as a non-matriculated student, please contact the [Office of Continuing Education](http://www.temple.edu/academics/continuing-education).

 ## Studies in Hebrew, Hindi and Korean

 We offer courses to help you develop a usable proficiency in Hebrew, Hindi and Korean.
 With these skills, our students go on to careers in education, government, business and more.
-Students have also used their knowledge of these languages to pursue advanced studies.
+Students also use their knowledge of these languages to pursue advanced studies.